javenxucn/learngit/readme.txt

-﻿this is my first git file!
+﻿here add this is your first git file! now add a new line!